-The Fund may also invest in trade finance loan instruments primarily by investing in other investment companies (which are not available for general investment by the public) that owns those instruments, and that are advised by an affiliate of the Adviser and are structured as an extended payment fund (EPF).
-In the EPF, the Fund, as shareholder, will bear the risk of investment loss during the period between when shares of such EPF are presented to the transfer agent of the EPF for redemption and when the net asset value of the EPF is determined for payment of the redeemed EPF shares (the "Redemption Pricing Date").
-The time between when EPF shares are presented for redemption and the Redemption Pricing Date will be at least twenty-four (24) calendar days.
-EPF shares tendered for redemption will participate proportionately in the EPF's gains and losses during between when EPF shares are presented for redemption and the Redemption Pricing Date.
-During this time the value of the EPF shares will likely fluctuate and EPF shares presented for redemption could be worth less on the Redemption Pricing Date than on the day the EPF shares were presented to the transfer agent of the EPF for redemption.
-The EPF has adopted a fundamental policy that may only be changed by shareholder vote, that the Redemption Pricing Date will fall no more than twenty-four (24) days after the date the Fund, as shareholder, presents EPF shares for redemption in good order.
-If such date is a weekend or holiday, the Redemption Pricing Date will be on the preceding business day.
+The Fund is an extended payment fund.
+A shareholder will bear the risk of investment loss during the period between when Shares are presented to the transfer agent for redemption and when the net asset value of the Fund is determined for payment of the redeemed Shares (the "Redemption Pricing Date").
+The time between when Shares are presented for redemption and the Redemption Pricing Date will be no more than twenty-four (24) days or if such date falls on a weekend or a holiday, on the preceding business day.
+Shares tendered for redemption will participate proportionately in the Fund's gains and losses during between when Shares are presented for redemption and the Redemption Pricing Date.
+During this time the value of the Fund's Shares will likely fluctuate and Shares presented for redemption could be worth less on the Redemption Pricing Date than on the day the Shares were presented to the transfer agent for redemption.
+The Fund has adopted a fundamental policy that may only be changed by shareholder vote, that the Redemption Pricing Date will be no more than twenty-four (24) days after the date a shareholder presents Shares for redemption in good order.
+If such date is a weekend or holiday the Redemption Pricing Date will be on the preceding business day.